beaker-project/beaker/documentation/user-guide/tests.rst

    variable to FAIL and only set it to PASS if no errors are detected.

--  Do not initialize a variable to PASS which fails only on a specific error & mdash;what if you missed another error?
+-  Do not initialize a variable to PASS which fails only on a specific error -- what if you missed another error?
 What if the shell function you called failed to execute?

 -  It is easier to investigate and fix a failed test than a test that